Mosin0Ali/ESPN_CRICK_INFO_IPL_2025_SCRAPPER/README.md

 Python 🐍
 Selenium

+# Installation
+ -- python -m venv espncrickinfoscrapper(or any name you want) -- cd espncrickinfoscrapper
+ -- source bin/activate
+ -- pip install requirements.txt
+ -- python PointsTable.py
+ -- python TeamData.py

+# Crickbuzz Scrapping
+When running TeamData.py if it fails try running cricbuzzscrap.py which will scrape from crickbuzz and map the data to ESPN's Players so you dont need to worry about data loss.
+But it has few params like caught and recent stats missing which are present in ESPN so you might need to handle them properly.

 # Disclaimer
 This project is for educational purposes only.
 Make sure to respect ESPN Cricinfo’s terms of service and use responsibly.

-# Installation
-1. python -m venv espncrickinfoscrapper(or any name you want)
-2. cd espncrickinfoscrapper
-3. source bin/activate
-4. pip install requirements.txt
-5. python PointsTable.py
-6. python TeamData.py